 In federal criminal cases, a U.S. Attorney usually will present evidence to a federal grand jury, which then will make a decision on whether to issue a criminal indictment against a person.

-The grand jury has the power to subpoena documents and witnesses in investigating a case and deciding whether to deliver an indictment.
+The grand jury, which is a panel of ordinary citizens chosen like people selected for a trial jury, has the power to subpoena documents and witnesses in investigating a case and then deciding whether to deliver an indictment.
 Usually such subpoenas are issued at the request of the U.S. Attorney when he or she is outlining the case to the grand jury.

 None of the grand jury proceedings are public.

 On rare occasions a federal criminal complaint can be filed directly by a U.S. Attorney, usually when the person being charged waives their right to have the case handled by a grand jury.
 A complaint like this filed directly by a U.S. Attorney is called an "information."